navanitnandakumar/WebDev/README.md

 # WebDev
-This repository is a comprehensive collection of files and learning materials I've curated while learning web development.
+This repository is a comprehensive collection of files I've curated while learning web development.

 What I learnt :-
 <ul>